timothyb0912/blog/_posts/2022-09-30-Missing-Conversations.md

 ## Needs

-To avoid or overcome the aforementioned confusion, we need clarity in our lives.
+To avoid or overcome the aforementioned confusion, we need clarity.
-In particular, we want to develop clarity around:
+In particular, we need to develop clarity around:
-  - what is the nature of our reality and experiences?
+  - what are we experiencing and why is it occurring?
-  - what do we want, why do we want it, and how dow we acquire / achieve / embody it?
+  - what do we want, why do we want it, and how do we acquire, achieve, or embody it?
   - what do we NOT want, why not, and how to avoid it?

 Answering these questions
-requires us to have the missing, internal conversations described in the last section.
+requires having the missing, internal conversations described in the last section.
 Through such thought we come to know ourselves and the world around us.